Why is Visual Discrimination Important?

 Visual Discrimination: Visual Closure

-As you and your child simple to more complex puzzles, match pictures to the shadow or outline or complete a letter (or form) to match the one beside it, you are working on visual closure.
+As you and your child work on simple to more complex puzzles, match pictures to the shadow or outline, or complete a letter (or form) to match the one beside it, you are developing visual closure skills.

 Visual Discrimination: Visual Sequencing